-When it comes to personalized care, no doctor can match the attention given by Dr. Benjamin Azman and Dr. Thomas Azman of the Dry Eye Center of Maryland.
-The Azman team is world renowned for their expertise, unwavering commitment to superb patient care, passion, and education in providing personalized eye care for dry eye patients.
+When it comes to personalized care, no doctor can match the attention given by Dr. Benjamin Azman of the Dry Eye Center of Maryland.
+We are world renowned for their expertise, unwavering commitment to superb patient care, passion, and education in providing personalized eye care for dry eye patients.
 Both have earned a reputation by their peers as being the “Doctor’s doctor.”
-The one characteristic that sets Drs Azman at the Dry Eye Center of Maryland apart from other eye care practitioners is that they neither avoid nor decline the challenge of most difficult patients.
+The one characteristic that the Dry Eye Center of Maryland apart from other eye care practitioners is that they neither avoid nor decline the challenge of most difficult patients.
 They tend to have a perfectionist demeanor.

 The Azman team of specialists have redefined and set the gold standard of care in the dry eye profession and are known as the experts by their peers.
 When it comes to dry eyes – they are the “Doctor’s doctor”.

 - Sandy or gritty feeling

 - Burning, itching

 - Contact lens discomfort

 - Light sensitivity

 There are certain factors that contribute to Dry Eye Syndrome, although both men and women of any age may experience it.